 African American gay and bisexual men are more affected by HIV than any other group in the United States.
 More than 10,000 African American gay and bisexual men received an HIV diagnosis in 2015.

 From 2010 to 2014, estimated annual HIV infections remained stable among African American gay and bisexual men, at about 10,000 per year.

 HIV and AIDS Diagnoses4

-- Among gay and bisexual men in 2011 in the United States, African Americans accounted for the largest estimated number and percentage of diagnoses of HIV infection (11,805, 39%), followed by whites (10,375, 34%) and Hispanics/Latinos (6,949, 23%).
+- Among all gay and bisexual men who received an HIV diagnosis in the United States, African Americans accounted for the highest number (10,315; 39%), followed by whites (7,570; 29%) and Hispanics/Latinos5 (7,013; 27%).6

-African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be other men of the same race.
-Because of the population size and the prevalence of HIV in that population, African American gay and bisexual men have a greater statistical risk of being exposed to HIV within their sexual networks.
+- Smaller and more exclusive sexual networks.
+African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be of the same race.
+Because of the small population size and the higher prevalence of HIV in that population relative to other races/ethnicities, African American gay and bisexual men are at greater risk of being exposed to HIV within their sexual networks.

 What CDC Is Doing

 CDC funds state and local health departments and community-based organizations (CBOs) to deliver effective HIV prevention services for African American gay and bisexual men.
 Some of CDC's activities include:

 - Under the current funding opportunity, CDC has awarded at least $330 million per year to health departments to direct resources to the populations and geographic areas of greatest need and prioritize the HIV prevention strategies that will have the greatest impact.
 A new notice of funding opportunity (NOFO) will begin in 2018.